Mortgage Glossary

 Interest Rate

-LTV
+LTV (Loan-to-Value)

-Margin
+Margin (ARM)

-The base mortgage payment excluding taxes/insurance/HOA/PMI.
+The base mortgage payment excluding property taxes, insurance, HOA, and PMI.

 Points